 Many cat owners have asked us about the possibility of transmitting this virus to their cats, and whether their cats could potentially infect people.
 Here is some information to help you stay informed, vigilant, and safe.

-- While this information might seem frightening, please remember: There is currently no definitive evidence that either cats or dogs can transmit COVID-19 to humans.
+- While this evolving situation might seem frightening, please remember: There is currently no definitive evidence that either cats or dogs can transmit COVID-19 to humans.

 As we continue to learn more, it’s important to note that since cats and dogs are mammals, the possibility of human-to-cat transmission, and vice versa, does technically exist.